ChenYW68/ADCM/README.md

 ## Data

-Daily PM2.5 concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the Community Multiscale Air Quality (CMAQ) system and national monitoring stations (see the following figure for the distributions of grid cells and sites).
+Daily PM2.5 concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the Community Multiscale Air Quality (CMAQ) system and national monitoring stations (see Figure {#figref-labelname} for the distributions of grid cells and sites).
 The datasets contain Winter of 2015 described in Section 2 of the manuscript.
 Besides PM2.5 concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.

 <figure id="figref-labelname">
   <img src="./ADCMs/figure/Fig1.png">
   <figcaption>
-  <strong>Figure 1:</strong> This is the label text.
+  <strong>Figure 1:</strong> Maps of the BTH region under different gridding systems with the locations of 68 monitoring stations marked by the
+red dots. (a) Map with the centroids of 5,587 9-km CMAQ grids (gray dots). (b) Map with the centroids of 2,141 15-km NAQPMS grids (gray dots).
   </figcaption>
 </figure>